 6.11.2 Exceptions

 Exceptions are run-time errors or generated errors and are of three different classes, with different origins.
-The try expression can distinguish between the different classes, whereas the catch expression cannot.
-They are described in Expressions .
+The try expression can distinguish between the different classes, whereas the catch expression cannot. try and catch are described in Expressions.